rdawg101/cs131/a2/README.md

 # Data Collector: CSV Summarizer

-`csv_summarizer` is a Bash script for automatically downloading, extracting, and summarizing tabular datasets from the [UCI Machine Learning Respository](https://archive.ics.uci.edu/).
+`datacollector.sh` is a Bash script for automatically downloading, extracting, and summarizing tabular datasets from the [UCI Machine Learning Respository](https://archive.ics.uci.edu/).
 It generates a clean `summary.md` report that includes feature listings and basic statistics (min, max, mean, standard deviation) for numerical columns.